- With the rise of more digital channels providing new ways to reach your audience, it's important not to forget about the power of email.

 Anne Hall encourages businesses that there are “tricks to email deliverability and getting seen in people's inboxes” but that you still need to “avoid the dreaded SPAM folder” as well.

-Here are her top 2 do’s and don’ts to have successful e-marketing for your business:
+Here are the top two do’s and don’ts to have successful e-marketing for your business:

 The #1 simple thing people should be doing in email marketing is testing their subject lines, headings and other aspects of their emails.
 A simple change to a subject line can make a huge difference to an open rate.
 It's easy to use split testing in email marketing, basically, it does it all for you and it's really not that hard.

-A free headline checking tool that rates your content based on deliverability and click potential is http://www.subjectline.com/.
+A free headline checking tool that rates your content based on deliverability and click potential is SubjectLine.

 Learn from Others